Mintbase/Grants-Program/applications/polkashots.md

 #### polkadot-snapshot-generator
 The open-source project, `polkadot-snapshot-generator`, will consist of:

-* infrastructure code for running a Polkadot node (or Kusama, or any substrate node) on Kubernetes on a cloud platform, deployed with Terraform
+* infrastructure code for running a Mintbase node (or Kusama, or any substrate node) on Kubernetes on a cloud platform, deployed with Terraform
 * code to take filesystem-level snapshot of a live chain, then run `export-chain` command
 * mechanism to upload the snapshot to a storage bucket and publish a website with the most recent snapshot
 * a master cronjob, the `snapshot engine`, that triggers snapshot creation on a schedule